 Not all failures are best failures.
-If we are able to identify and explore our most powerful failures, we can reap the many benefits, releasing us from stagnation and stuckness, and leading us to growth and success.
+If we are able to identify and explore our most powerful failures, we can gain important insights and opportunities for growth.

 To be clear, not all failures are best failures.
 Most are uninteresting, simply not getting what we want, or thought we wanted.
 But some failures are more complex and meaningful.
 They involve acting on some core intention, the essence of what we believe or are trying to offer, and then hitting a proverbial wall- running into someone or something we didn’t expect or see coming.
 Best failures are painful in a special way.
 Their impact stays with us, altering our behavior and how we see the world.
 Best failures matter.
 They are inherently powerful and beckon us to examine them more closely.

 So why are there no best failures conferences or symposia?
 Because failure is closely associated with feelings of shame and embarrassment, and getting too close can result in negative emotions and discomfort.
 But what if we could get some emotional distance and create space for holding up our best failures as opportunities for growth, learning, and innovation.
 Not just any failures, mind you, but the really powerful ones, the ones that will lead to new opportunities and expansion, the type of growth that we all need and crave.

 Through this project, students are invited to tap into the power of best failures.

 Students will work through a 4-step process, working towards the following outcomes:

 |Level of collaboration||Flexible|

 Once you begin the digital badge series, you will have access to all the necessary activities and instructions.
 Your mentor has indicated they would like you to also complete the specific preparation activities below.
 Please reference this when you get to Step 2 of the Preparation Phase.